 These numbers are drastic oversimplifications and won’t be deemed accurate in the real world – but they are near enough real-world approximations to help logically size an air compressor in terms of CFM, storage pressure, and tank size – as ALL 3 need to be considered in relation to the DUTY CYCLE limitations specified by the manufacturer.

 How big of an air compressor do I need?

 To help Air Compressor sizing here are simpler blocks of information and further considerations.

 When first venturing into the air compressor-sizing arena, folks tend to be more than a bit intimidated.
 There’s such a vast array of compressors, of types, of capacities, with a veritable feast of accessories; it’s easy to become confused!

-And, though there are many manufacturers of compressors world-wide, all are focused on selling their own products, which may impart a certain bias to the information that’s available from them about their compressor-sizing, you think?
+And, though there are many manufacturers of compressors worldwide, all are focused on selling their own products, which may impart a certain bias to the information that’s available from them about their compressor-sizing, you think?

-Consider What’s The Compressed Air For?
+What Tool or Device is The Compressed Air For?

-Air Tool Consumption
+Air Tool CFM Chart

 The chart above is just a rough guide, and may not accurately reflect the air consumption of the air tool planned to be used.